ACCESS-NRI/CMIP7-Hackathon/docs/ARE_setup_guide.md

 <p align="center"><img src="assets_ARE/queue.png" alt="drawing" width="60%"/></p>

-Once the JupyterLab instance has started (this usually takes around 30 seconds) and this status window should update and look something like the following, reporting that the instance has started and the time remaining.
+Once the JupyterLab instance has started (this usually takes around 30 seconds), this status window should update and look something like the following, reporting that the instance has started and the time remaining.
 More detailed information on the instance can be accessed by clicking the `Session ID` link.

 <p align="center"><img src="assets_ARE/running.png" alt="drawing" width="60%"/></p>

 Click `Open JupyterLab`.
-This opens the instance a new browser window where you can navigate to the location of the cloned tutorial files.
+This opens the instance in a new browser window where you can navigate to the location of the cloned tutorial files.

 [\[Back to top\]](https://github.com/ACCESS-NRI/CMIP7-Hackathon/blob/main/docs/ARE_setup_guide.md#access-nri-cmip7-hackathon-are-setup-guide)